ustaxcourt/ef-cms/.github/ISSUE_TEMPLATE/ustc-story-template.md

  - [ ] Acceptance criteria for the story has been met
  - [ ] If there are special instructions in order to deploy into the next environment, add them as a comment in the story
  - [ ] Deployed to an environment for Engineering Review so an engineer who didn't work on the story can go through the test cases
+ - [ ] Deployed to an environment for UX Review
  - [ ] Deployed to the Court's `test` environment if prod-like data is required.
 Otherwise deployed to any `experimental` environment for review.
+ - [ ] Deployed to the Court's `staging` environment for PO review.